Postnatal (Recognised since April 2012)

 Local info and availability:

 I live in Godalming, Surrey and have a base in London, SW4 which enables me to offer support in a fairly wide area.

 Hi, my name is Zara.
 I live in Godalming, Surrey and I’m happily married to Adie and have two amazing sons, Henry and Corry born in 1995 and 1997.
 Both were born at our local hospital, The Royal Surrey.
-The first birth was full to the brim with medical intervention, the second a total contrast and what a difference that made to the postnatal period.
+The first birth was full to the brim with medical intervention, the second a total contrast and what a difference that made to the early postnatal period.

 Throughout my life, I have always been drawn to working closely with people, forging strong and healthy relationships.
 I am a good listener, calm and practical and can turn my hand to most things required of me.

 My boys are grown up and having spent many happy years at home raising them, I am now in the wonderful position of being able to offer dedicated support to other people on their unique journeys into parenthood.